Killing of Dominique Dunne: Aftermath

 On the advice of Marie Brenner, Dominick Dunne kept a journal throughout the trial.
-His journal writings were later published in an article entitled "Justice: A Father's Account of the Trial of his Daughter's Killer” that was featured in the March 1984 issue of Vanity Fair.
+His journal writings were later published in an article entitled "Justice: A Father's Account of the Trial of his Daughter's Killer" that was featured in the March 1984 issue of Vanity Fair.
 A year after her daughter's death, Dominique's mother, Ellen "Lenny" Dunne, founded Justice for Homicide Victims, a victim's rights advocacy group.

-After the trial, John Sweeney was incarcerated in a medium-security prison in Susanville, California.
-He was released on parole in September 1986, after serving only two and a half years of his six-and-a-half-year sentence.
+After the trial, Sweeney was incarcerated in a medium-security prison in Susanville.
+He was released on parole in September 1986 after serving only two and a half years of his six-and-a-half-year sentence.
 After his release, Sweeney was hired as head chef at an upscale restaurant in Santa Monica, California.
 After he discovered where Sweeney was working, Dunne's brother, Griffin, and her mother, Lenny, stood outside the restaurant, where they handed flyers out to patrons that read: "The food you will eat tonight was cooked by the hands that killed Dominique Dunne."
-Sweeney eventually quit his job, due to the protests that were staged by Dunne's family, and he moved out of Los Angeles.
+Sweeney eventually quit his job because of the protests staged by Dunne's family, and he moved out of Los Angeles.

 In the mid-1990s, Dominick Dunne was contacted by a Florida physician who came across an article that Dunne wrote about Dominique's death.
 The doctor informed Dunne that his daughter had recently become engaged to a chef who went by the name of John Sweeney and inquired if that man was the same man who was responsible for Dominique's death.
-The man was later identified as the same John Sweeney, and in an effort to protect the young woman who was now engaged to John Sweeney, Dunne's brother, Griffin, contacted the woman and asked her to reconsider her decision.
+The man was later identified as the same John Sweeney, and to protect the young woman now engaged to him, Dunne's brother, Griffin, contacted her and asked her to reconsider.
 Subsequently, Sweeney accused the Dunnes of harassing him, and in an effort to avoid further altercations, he changed his name.
-In later interviews in which Dominick Dunne discussed his daughter's murder, the writer shared that, for a time, he employed the services of private investigator Anthony Pellicano and asked him to follow Sweeney and report on his actions and whereabouts.
+In later interviews in which Dominick Dunne discussed his daughter's murder, the writer shared that for a time he employed the services of PI Anthony Pellicano and asked him to follow Sweeney and report on his actions and whereabouts.
 According to Dunne's father, Pellicano reported that Sweeney had moved to the Pacific Northwest, assumed the name John Maura, and continued to work as a chef.